Knightro63/apple_vision/packages/apple_vision/README.md

 **PLEASE READ THIS** before continuing or posting a [new issue](https://github.com/Knightro63/apple_vision):

-- [Apple Vision](https://developer.apple.com/documentation/vision) was built only for osx apps.
+- [Apple Vision](https://developer.apple.com/documentation/vision) was built only for osx and ios apps.

 - This plugin is not sponsor or maintained by Apple.
 The [authors](https://github.com/Knightro63/apple_vision/blob/main/AUTHORS) are developers who wanted to make a similar plugin to Google's ml kit for macos.